raideno/awesome-website/README.md

 - [ ] Have a README version of the list automatically generated as well.
 - [ ] Auto generate contributors list.
+- [ ] Editing will be done on a side panel just like supabase, side panel will take the whole screen width on mobile.
+- [ ] We could stack changes locally and commit them by group rather than doing it after each edit.

 ## Getting Started